-Article 58 List of regulated markets
+Article 56 List of regulated markets

-Each Member State shall draw up a list of the regulated markets for which it is the Home Member State and shall forward that list to the other Member States and ESMA.
+Each Member State shall draw up a list of the regulated markets for which it is the home Member State and shall forward that list to the other Member States and ESMA.
 A similar communication shall be effected in respect of each change to that list.
 ESMA shall publish and keep up-to-date a list of all regulated markets on its website.
-The list shall contain the unique code established by ESMA in accordance with Article 67(6) identifying the regulated markets for use in reports in accordance with point (g) of Article 67(1) and of Article 67(2) and with Article 23 and Articles 5 and 9 of Regulation (EU) No .../...\.
+That list shall contain the unique code established by ESMA in accordance with Article 65(6) identifying the regulated markets for use in reports in accordance with point (g) of Article 65(1) and point (g) of Article 65(2) of this Directive and with Articles 6, 10 and 26 of Regulation (EU) No .../2014^{}.

-OJ: Please insert the number of the Regulation contained in document COD 2011/0296.
+^{} OJ: Please insert the number of the Regulation contained in document PE-CONS 22/14 (2011/0296(COD)).